 Iron is very important throughout your pregnancy as it carries oxygen from your body through the blood vessels, and passes it to the baby through the placenta.
-Avoid food that inhibits iron uptake instead eat plenty of food that helps iron uptake such as food rich in Vitamin C. Drinking a glass of fruit juice, rich in vitamin C, can be a good supplement.
+Avoid food that inhibits iron absorption, instead eat plenty of food that help iron absorption, such as food rich in Vitamin C. Drinking a glass of fruit juice rich in vitamin C can be a good supplement.

 Tips & Care

 Here are some simple tips to help you get through this week:

 - Decide on stem cell storage as it may be useful for future medical use.

 - Eat iron-rich foods.